Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool provides 'every player's full snapshot for one round' with specific fields listed.
-It uses strong verbs and distinguishes from sibling tools like supercoach_player by indicating it returns bulk data.
+The description opens with 'THE feed' and explicitly states the tool returns 'every player's full snapshot for one round' with a detailed list of fields.
+It is a specific verb ('feed') + resource ('players') + scope ('one round'), and it distinguishes itself from sibling tools like supercoach_player (single player) by covering all players.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.